 Deep Dental Cleanings

-Deep dental cleaning, also known as periodontal cleanings, is a dental treatment that cleans between the gums and teeth down to the roots.
+Deep dental cleaning, or periodontal cleaning, is a dental treatment that cleans the gums and teeth down to the roots.
 Unlike a regular cleaning that involves cleaning the tooth above the gum line, deep dental cleaning goes much further.

-During a deep dental cleaning, the dental hygienist removes plaque and tartar buildup from the crown down the gum line to the root of the tooth, polishes your teeth, and treats them with fluoride.
+During a deep dental cleaning, the dental hygienist removes plaque and tartar buildup from the crown down the gum line to the tooth’s root, polishes your teeth, and treats them with fluoride.
 This involves two steps:

 - Teeth scaling: Scaling involves scraping the plaque and tartar build-up from above and below your gum line and in large pockets between your teeth and gums.